joshwadd/Advanced_Lane_Detection/README.md

 - **Line validation class**  : Bad model fits can currently be caused by bad weather and road conditions.
 These bad fits can further corrupt the moving average and line approximations in future frames.
 I will design a class responsible for checking the validity of fitted lines with respect to each other before they are to be accepted by the line class.

 - **Weighted moving average ** : Currently every model fit is weighted equally when making a moving average approximation.
 This is clearly not desirable as some line model fits will be made under move certain data then other.
-This should be taken into consideration when aver
+This should be taken into consideration when mak
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NTgxMzc0NzVdfQ==
+eyJoaXN0b3J5IjpbLTk0MjI4NzMzMF19
 -->